Anaminus/roblox-api-ref/data/class/RemoteFunction.md

 replicated to the client.
 The values returned by OnClientInvoke will be replicated back to the server, and then returned by InvokeClient.

-If OnClientInvoke is defined sometime after InvokeClient was called, then OnClientInvoke will be called immediately.
+<s>If OnClientInvoke is defined sometime after InvokeClient was called, then
+OnClientInvoke will be called immediately.</s> OnClientInvoke will not be called if InvokeClient is waiting on it.
+This is likely a bug.
 OnClientInvoke is allowed to yield.

 The server is allowed to set this callback.
 However, it will never be called, since InvokeClient cannot be called from a client, and there are no means for